St. Catharines Teepees

-The St. Catharines Teepees were a junior ice hockey team in the Ontario Hockey Association from 1947 to 1962.
-The team was based in St. Catharines, Ontario, Canada.
+The St. Catharines Teepees were a Canadian junior ice hockey team in the Ontario Hockey Association from 1947 to 1962.
+The team was based in St. Catharines, Ontario, and won the 1954 Memorial Cup and 1960 Memorial Cup as national champions.

 History

-The St. Catharines Teepees were born in 1947 when local businessman George Stauffer, president and GM of Thompson Products Ltd., purchased the St. Catharines Falcons team for $2500 from Rudy Pilous and named the team after the company's initials.
+The St. Catharines Teepees were established in 1947, when George Stauffer, the president of Thompson Products, purchased the St. Catharines Falcons from Rudy Pilous, and named the team after the company's initials.
+Playing junior ice hockey in the Ontario Hockey Association (OHA), home games for the Teepees were at the Garden City Arena.
+The Teepees became a farm team for the Buffalo Bisons of the American Hockey League in 1950, when Pilous was named the team's general manager and signed defenceman Pierre Pilote.

-During the fifteen years the Teepees played, they developed into a powerhouse in the OHA.
-St. Catharines finished in first place five years in a six-year span, and won the league championship twice.
-The team also produced five league leading scorers and three MVPs in the same period.
-The Teepees won the Memorial Cup in both 1954 and 1960.

-In 1961-62 the Teepees, no longer owned by Thompson Products, were in financial trouble and the Chicago Black Hawks came to their rescue.
-In 1962–63, the Teepees became the St. Catharines Black Hawks and would remain so until the team moved to Niagara Falls for the 1976–77 season.

-1954 Memorial Cup

-St. Catharines, still coached by Rudy Pilous, won the right to play for the Cup by defeating the Toronto Marlboros in seven games for the OHA championship, and the Quebec Frontenacs to win the Richardson Trophy as eastern Canadian representatives.
-The Teepees won the Memorial Cup in 1954 played at Maple Leaf Gardens.
-They defeated the Edmonton Oil Kings 4 games to 0 with one tie game, in a best-of-seven series.
+In the 1953–54 OHA season, Pilous coached the Teepees to a J. Ross Robertson Cup, defeating the Toronto Marlboros in seven games for the OHA championship.
+Brian Cullen set OHA records that season, with 68 goals, 93 assists, and 161 points scored.
+In the Eastern Canada finals, the Teepees defeated the Quebec Frontenacs to win the George Richardson Memorial Trophy.
+The Teepees won the 1954 Memorial Cup played at Maple Leaf Gardens, defeating the Edmonton Oil Kings four-games-to-none with one, in a best-of-seven series.